The short answer

 - Beagle attacking small animal (Calgary bylaw consequences)

-- Beagle hit by car (most common Beagle ER vet incident)
+- Beagle hit by car (the most common Beagle ER vet incident we hear about)

-Honest framework: scent drive in Beagles is NEVER “trained out.”
-Realistic goal is MANAGEMENT not elimination.
-Most Calgary Beagles need long-line on most outdoor adventures, fenced areas for off-leash time only, trained “leave it” rock-solid.
+The realistic frame: scent drive in Beagles is never “trained out.”
+The goal is management, not elimination.
+Most Calgary Beagles need a long-line on most outdoor adventures, fenced areas for off-leash time only, and a rock-solid “leave it.”
 Don't risk it.

 Calgary off-leash parks are unsuitable for Beagles